Bioethics

 • support good processes for making decisions

-• help everyone agree on the right course of action
+• help everyone agree on the best course of action

-• explain why the decision is the right one.
+• explain why the decision is the most fair one.

 Bioethicists are also involved with: